envasquez/SABC/README.md

 ---

 # Background
-Since the pandemic wiped out a lot of tournament fishing for the past couple of years (2019/2020), member attendance for club meetings and tournamnets is low.
-We've tried various methods to increase member participation but some are only effective for short periods of time.
+The COVID-19 pandemic wiped out a lot of tournament bass fishing in our local area (Austin, Tx) for the past couple of years.
+Member attendance for club meetings and tournaments is low stopped completely when lockdown protocols occured.
+Since the lockdown, attendance has remained low and growth has slowed.
+We've tried various methods to increase participation but some are only effective for short periods of time.

-Additionally, all of the South Austin Bass Club (SABC) process is very manual & paper-driven which is not archivable or mineable for data purposes.
-Our only medium for information transfer to non-members or potential members is through social media platforms (of which there are many) which come with their own maintenance overhead.
+*Some* of our South Austin Bass Club (SABC) process is manual & hand-written which is not archivable or mineable for data purposes.
+Our tournament director has kept some spreadsheets on-line (Googledocs) that we may be able injest for historical data.
+We can possibly use this data for insights about making more informed choices for tournament events in the future.

+Lastly, our only medium for information transfer to non-members or potential members is through social media platforms (of which there are many) that come with their own maintenance overhead.
+Some members may not want or know how to join social media platform X just to get tournament information.
+We could use a neutral, (and cheap) platform to host this platform that social media can point to.

 # Goals
-The goal of this website application is to modernize the South Austin Bass Clubs tournament and voting process.
+The goal of this website application are to:
+- Modernize the South Austin Bass Clubs tournament and voting process.

-This site will:
 - Give tournament data and analytics for the club, lakes, individuals and teams
-- Allow members to vote remotely on: Tournaments, Officers, and Bylaws
+- Allow members to vote remotely on: Tournaments, Officers, and Bylaws (and more)
 - Serve as a source of distributing club news, information and events to members and potential members
 - Archive recent (and historical) club data
+- Eliminate the need for manual process

-We hope to increase member participation by modernizing our model of interaction, providing data insights.
+We hope to increase member participation by modernizing our model of interaction and providing data analytics & insights.
+Also by allowing members to participate remotely vs. in-person exclusively will hopefully increase tournament attendance which should increase commradrie and growth.

 # Questions / Comments
 If you happened upon this repo and have questions, comments, concerns or suggestions; Please feel free to post them to the discussion board or contact me at: envasquez@icloud.com